 As such, the pollution created through the extraction process and production of batteries remains on par or slightly higher than the manufacturing process of petrol or diesel-based engines.

-Every motor vehicle so far has been powered by chemical reactions, either inside batteries, or some form of combustion.
+Every motor vehicle so far has been powered by chemical reactions, either inside batteries, with fuel cells and hydrogen, or some form of combustion.
 There are two ways to have the ingredients for these chemical reactions:

 - Keep adding the chemicals for the reaction by refuelling the vehicle.

-- Requires an infrastructure distributing the chemicals needed, and the infrastructure and vehicles all change if the chemicals change.
+- This requires a national systems, with infrastructure distributing the chemicals needed, and the infrastructure and vehicles all must change anytime the chemicals change.

-- Recycle the chemicals for the reaction inside the vehicle.
+- An internal system, with all chemicals for the reaction internal to the vehicle.

 - This is how battery EVs work.

-- The chemicals are kept inside the battery, and when connected to energy source, the battery recycles the chemicals.
+- All chemicals are internal to the battery, and when connected to energy source, the battery recycles the chemicals.

 - As only energy is needed, the chemicals used can even change from car to car with no need for any new infrastructure.